mwelponer/cpp-pills/README.md

 ## Implicit conversion

-is the automatic conversion that c++ doeas from one type to another, see the following examples
+is the automatic conversion that c++ does from one type to another, see the following examples

 ```c++
 // some cool printing function